risawitama/monophony/INSTALL.md

 ## Building from source

-The following instructions cas be used to build the app from source for testing purposes:
+Follow these steps to build the app from source for testing purposes:

 1. Install `git` and `flatpak-builder`.
 2. Download the repository: `git clone https://gitlab.com/zehkira/monophony.git`